 - Name your presentation file – Please name your presentation according to this example: YYYYMMDD-lastname-topic-title, where YYYYMMDD is the year, month and day the presentation is scheduled; lastname is your last name, and; topic-title is a shortened version of the topic or session title, lowercase.
 For example, a PowerPoint presentation on IPv6 given on 11 Feb 2008 by Gary Bachula would be named 20080211-bachula-ipv6.ppt.

-- Use an accepted format – Please save your presentation in one of the following formats: PowerPoint (ppt, pptx), Keynote (key), or Portable Document Format (pdf).
-Online applications like Prezi may be used, but if so, please make sure to follow the next step!
+- Use an accepted format – Please save your presentation in one of the following formats: PowerPoint (.ppt, .pptx), Keynote (.key), or Portable Document Format (.pdf).

-- Save a copy in PDF format – If your presentation is not already in PDF format, please save a copy of your presentation in PDF format for online posting.
+- Save a copy in PDF format – If your presentation is not already in PDF format, please save a copy in PDF format for online posting.
 This gives you a chance to review the converted copy and ensure that information and graphics appear as you intended.
-It is Internet2’s practice to make all presentations available as PDF files to ensure the highest accessibility for our online audience, and to help protect speakers’ copyrights.
-Both the presentation and PDF versions should have the same name (except for the file extension).
+It is Internet2’s practice to make all presentations available as PDF files to ensure the highest accessibility for our online audience while protecting speakers’ copyrights by making it harder for original slides to be copied.
+Both the presentation and PDF versions should have the same name except for the file extension.
 Note: If you would like your presentation to be posted online in PowerPoint format (for instance, because it includes some important animations that cannot be translated into PDF format), please include a note to that effect in your submission email message.

 Here are some simple tips to help make your presentation a success.